 From there, I increased our too-frequent orders to 25 pounds at a time to get a quantity discount.
 The first time I ordered 50 pounds, I said it again: this is nuts!
 Why am I not buying directly from the grower?
 And with that, my husband and I became coffee importers.

 We now import a full bag of raw coffee beans from the La Minita Tarrazu plantation—150-200 pounds of raw, green coffee at a time.
 We’ve had to learn the proper way to store coffee—raw beans, roasted beans, as well as ground coffee.
-The goal is to make sure those beans remain fresh and amazing right to the very last drop.
+The goal is to make sure those beans remain fresh and amazing right to the very last bean.

 What are green coffee beans?